MASQ-Project/Node/node/docs/Blockchain-Service.md

 ### What is a blockchain service URL?

-A blockchain service url is a URL that MASQ Node uses to interact with the Rinkeby or Ropsten testnet or Ethereum mainnet blockchains.
-On mainnet, MASQ uses the MASQ token; on Rinkeby or Ropsten, it uses the SHRD token (think Shroud).
+A blockchain service url is a URL that MASQ Node uses to interact with various blockchains, either the Mumbai and Ropsten testnets or Polygon and Ethereum mainnets.
+On mainnet, MASQ uses the MASQ token; on testnets, it uses the SHRD token (think Shroud).

 To be fully functional MASQ Node needs access to:
 1. pay SHRD/MASQ to other Nodes for routing, blockchain, and exit services consumed,